 2. Align your business model to usage and value

 The best way to loosen your prices is to ensure that once you align your business model around usage and your costs of doing business.
 We chatted a bit about this in our blog post on optimizing the pricing page, but take a look at Wistia, a company that hosts businesses’ videos.
 Their bandwidth costs are (more than likely) enormous each month, but one of the key value metrics they charge customers on is bandwidth used.
-In this manner, they ensure that if someone used an extraordinary amount of bandwidth, they are charged accordingly.
+In this manner, they ensure that if someone uses an extraordinary amount of bandwidth, they are charged accordingly.

 3. Gather data on customer value to know how far you can push the price

-4. C is for communicate
+4. C is for communication